omeka/omeka-s-enduser/docs/sites/site_settings.md

 ### Language

-**Locale** is dropdown menu to select the language code for this site.
+**Locale** is a dropdown menu to select the language code for this site.
 By default this will be set to the same as the global locale setting for the entire Omeka S installation.
-To change, select a language from the dropdown menu.
+To change this, select a language from the dropdown menu.

 **Filter values based on the site locale** is a checkbox to restrict visible values to those that match the site language setting and those that do not have a locale ID.
+When this is checked, your resources will only show properties and values where the values have the same language setting, or no language.
+This allows you to, for example, have an English site and French site that each only show the respective English or French values assigned to the same items.

-**Show language labels for values** is a checkbox to control the visibility of the language label for each value on show pages.
+**Show language labels for values** is a checkbox to control the visibility of the language label for each value on the resources' public pages.

 ### Browse